Factory Method Pattern

 1. Loose Coupling: The pattern separates the code that creates objects from the code that uses them, reducing dependencies and making the system more flexible.

-2. Open/Closed Principle : You can introduce new types of products without breaking existing client code, adhering to the Open/Closed Principle.
+2. Open/Closed Principle : You can introduce new types of products (e.g., a GoogleDocsDocument) without breaking existing client code, adhering to the Open/Closed Principle.

 3. Single Responsibility Principle: The object creation logic is centralized in the factory method, adhering to the Single Responsibility Principle.

-1. Increased Complexity: For simple scenarios, implementing the Factory Method Pattern might introduce unnecessary complexity.
+1. Increased Complexity: For simple scenarios with few product types, implementing the Factory Method Pattern might introduce unnecessary complexity.

 2. Class Proliferation: As the number of product types grows, you may end up with a large number of creator classes, potentially complicating the codebase.